hazbo/twist/README.md

 and so far this project has been a nice learning curve.
 There may be some things that suck about it; so if you feel you can contribute to improve any aspect of it, please do.

+One of the things I wanted to add to this editor is a nice Javascript API that will allow you to perform various tasks that should help you save time.

 ### Install

 GoEdit depends on [gocui](https://github.com/jroimartin/gocui) which in turn depends on